tejask199/Amazon-Sales-Data-SQL-project/README.md

 3. **Sales Analysis**: Analyzing sales trends of products to measure the effectiveness of sales strategies and identifying modifications needed to increase sales.
-5. **Customer Analysis**: Uncovering different customer segments, purchase trends, and the profitability of each customer segment.
+5. **Customer Analysis**: Uncovering different customer segments, purchase trends, and the profitability of each customer segments.